-TABLE 13-DISTANCES TO LEVEL B HARASSMENT ZONES DURING PROJECT ACTIVITIES pile driving, contractors will be required to provide an initial set of strikes from the hammer at reduced percent energy, each strike followed by no less than a 30-second waiting period.
+Soft Start-The use of a soft-start procedure are believed to provide additional protection to marine mammals by providing warning and/or giving marine mammals a chance to leave the area prior to the hammer operating at full capacity.
+For impact pile driving, contractors will be required to provide an initial set of strikes from the hammer at reduced percent energy, each strike followed by no less than a 30-second waiting period.
 This procedure will be conducted a total of three times before impact pile driving begins.
-Soft Start is not required during vibratory pile driving and removal activities.
+Soft start is not required during vibratory pile driving activities.
 A soft start must be implemented at the start of each day's impact pile driving and at any time following cessation of impact pile driving for a period of thirty minutes or longer.
-If a marine mammal is present within the Level A harassment zone, soft start will be delayed until the animal leaves the Level A harassment zone.
-Soft start will begin only after the PSO has determined, through sighting, that the animal has moved outside the Level A harassment zone.
-If a marine mammal is present in the Level B harassment zone, soft start may begin and a Level B take will be recorded.
-Soft start up may occur when these species are in the Level B harassment zone, whether they enter the Level B zone from the Level A zone or from outside the monitoring area.
+If a marine mammal is present within the shutdown zone, soft start will be delayed until the animal is observed leaving the shutdown zone.
+Soft start will begin only after the PSO has determined, through sighting, that the animal has moved outside the shutdown zone or 15 minutes have passed without being seen in the zone.
+If a marine mammal is present in the Level B harassment zone, soft start may begin and a Level B take will be recorded for authorized species.
+Soft start up may occur whether animals enter the Level B zone from the shutdown zone or from outside the monitoring area.